Explore the CalEnviroScreen 4.0 map to view more of Pico Rivera’s scores compared to other communities.

 The City of Pico Rivera is surrounded by several state and interstate highways that form the backbone of the regional transportation network, including the Santa Ana Freeway (I-5) to the south, the San Gabriel River Freeway (I-605) to the east, and the Pomona Freeway (CA 60) less than 2 miles to the north.
 Freeways, being major transportation arteries, have a significant impact on air pollution in the areas they traverse.
-This impacts the air quality in Pico Rivera immensely which is why the City is considered a “Disadvantaged Community” in terms of air pollution.
+This impacts the air quality in Pico Rivera immensely which is why the State has designated the City of Pico Rivera, a “Disadvantaged Community”.

 Climate Action Plan (CAP)

-The CAP will incorporate the State’s updated greenhouse gas (GHG) emissions reduction targets of reducing GHG emissions by 15% below 1990’s levels by 2020, 40% below 1990 levels by 2030, and 80% below 1990 levels by 2050.
+The CAP will incorporate several goals and objectives, one of the most notable being compliance with State greenhouse gas (GHG) emissions reduction targets.
 The CAP also aligns with the State’s efforts to grow the capacity for local jurisdictions and regional agencies to respond to, withstand, and efficiently recover from adverse climate scenarios such as long periods of drought, extreme heat, and power outages.

 The City of Pico Rivera has undertaken several significant environmental studies to plan future sustainability initiatives.